Muslim Women (Protection of Rights on Marriage) Act, 2019

-The Muslim Women (Protection of Rights on Marriage) Act, 2019 is an Act of the Parliament of India criminalising triple talaq.
+The Muslim Women (Protection of Rights on Marriage) Act, 2019 is an Act of the Parliament of India criminalising triple talaq in Muslim marriage.
 In August 2017, the Supreme Court of India declared triple talaq, which enables Muslim men to instantly divorce their wives, to be unconstitutional.
 The minority opinion suggested the Parliament to consider appropriate legislation governing triple talaq in the Muslim community.

-In December 2017, citing the Supreme Court judgment and cases of triple talaq in India, the government introduced The Muslim Women (Protection of Rights on Marriage) Bill, 2017.
+In December 2017, citing the Supreme Court judgment and cases of triple talaq in India, the government introduced the Muslim Women (Protection of Rights on Marriage) Bill, 2017.
 The bill proposed to make triple talaq in any form—spoken, in writing, or by electronic means—illegal and void.
 Punishment for breach of the law was proposed to include up to three years imprisonment for the husband pronouncing triple talaq.
 The bill was passed by the Lok Sabha, the lower house of the Parliament of India, on the same day, but was stalled by the opposition in the Rajya Sabha, the upper house.